Advanced AI Cleanup is live. Better color, cleaner results.

 Give you a second path when the default result is not enough

-If the standard removal result looks too flat, loses color context, or does not clean the marks well enough, switch on Use advanced mode and run the image again.
+If the standard removal result looks too flat, loses color context, or does not clean the marks well enough, switch on Enable high-fidelity cleanup and run the image again.

 Work directly from the upload page

 You do not need a different tool or a separate workflow.
-Upload the image on /upload, enable the advanced mode toggle, process the file, then review the before-and-after comparison.
+Upload the image on /upload, enable the high-fidelity cleanup toggle, process the file, then review the before-and-after comparison.

-How to Use Advanced Mode on the Upload Page
+How to Use High-Fidelity Cleanup on the Upload Page

 Use this workflow when you want to remove handwriting without turning the image black and white.